Joint European Torus: Post-Brexit

 Brexit threw the plans for JET in doubt.
 As part of its plan to leave the EU, the UK was to leave Euratom, which provides the funding for JET.
 Talks on the funding after 2018, when the 5-year plan expired, commenced and a new agreement to extend JET's operation until 2019 or 2020 appeared to be largely complete.
 These talks were put on hold after the Brexit announcement.
 However, in March 2019, the UK Government and European Commission signed a contract extension for JET.
 This guaranteed JET operations until the end of 2024 regardless of Brexit situation.
 In December 2020, a JET upgrade commenced using tritium, as part of its contribution to ITER.

 On 21 December 2021, JET produced 59 megajoules using deuterium-tritium fuel while sustaining fusion during a five-second pulse, beating its previous record of 21.7 megajoules with Q = 0.33, set in 1997.

+On 7 September 2023, the UK Government announced that, "In line with the preferences of the UK fusion sector, the UK has decided to pursue a domestic fusion energy strategy instead of associating to the EU's Euratom programme."

 In October 2023, JET set its final fusion energy record, producing 69.29 megajoules over 6 seconds from only 0.21 mg of D-T fuel.
 In November 2023, a petition asking that JET not be closed was started, with scientists fearing a research time gap and personnel loss between JET's closure and the start of ITER's operations.
 Operations ceased in December 2023, after performing 105,842 pulses, with decommissioning expected to last until 2040.
 The final pulses were used to operate JET outside of its design capabilities.
 The decommissioning and repurposing process is expected to last until 2040.